-The Bella Bella/Denny Island communities are serviced by a Telus microwave phone system and there are no land-based distribution lines that connect to the outside world.
+The Ocean Falls community is serviced by a Telus microwave phone system meaning that no land-based distribution lines enter the area.
 Outside telephone, or long-distance service, is provided by wireless signal being transmitted via towers or satellite to connect with the North American telephone grid.
-In the event that the wireless system is disrupted, the communities may not be able to communicate with other areas of the province using the normal telephone system.
+In the event that the wireless system is disrupted, the community may not be able to communicate with other areas of the province using the normal telephone system.
 This may occur even if local telephone service is not disrupted and it may not be immediately evident that outside service is unavailable.
 (Following a Telus line disruption in Bella Coola in the fall of 2004, even Telus operations was unaware that long distance communication was not available to the Bella Coola area.)